hukim1112/Inspirenet_ML_tutorial/week3.md

     - ![features](images/3week/convex.png)
     - convex function
       - sigle bow-shaped function
-      - if we run $\theta$, we would be guaranteed with gradient descent that would converge to the global minimum
+      - if we run with $\theta$, we would be guaranteed with gradient descent that would converge to the global minimum
     - non-convex function
       - not single bow-shaped function
       - many local optima